AlumiRR/AlumiRR/README.md

 I am a stupid newbie in the giant world of the IT.

-IT student, indie games and mod enjoyer.
+IT student, indie games and mods enjoyer.

 A proud example of the people of the great bees.